-Submit the information required about each proceeding that:
+Submit the required information about each proceeding that:

 - a.
 Is in connection with the award or performance of a grant, cooperative agreement, or procurement contract from the Federal Government; - b.
 Reached its final disposition during the most recent five-year period; and - c.
-Is one of the following: - (1) A criminal proceeding that resulted in a conviction, as defined in paragraph 5 of this award term and condition; - (2) A civil proceeding that resulted in a finding of fault and liability and payment of a monetary fine, penalty, reimbursement, restitution, or damages of \$5,000 or more; - (3) An administrative proceeding, as defined in paragraph 5 of this award term and condition, that resulted in a finding of fault and liability and your payment of either a monetary fine or penalty of \$5,000 or more or reimbursement, restitution, or damages in excess of \$100,000; or - (4) Any other criminal, civil, or administrative proceeding if: - (i) It could have led to an outcome described in paragraph 2.c.(1), (2), or (3) of this award term and condition; - (ii) It had a different disposition arrived at by consent or compromise with an acknowledgment of fault on your part; and
+Is one of the following: - (1) A criminal proceeding that resulted in a conviction, as defined in paragraph 5 of this award term and condition; - (2) A civil proceeding that resulted in a finding of fault and liability and payment of a monetary fine, penalty, reimbursement, restitution, or damages of \$5,000 or more; - (3) An administrative proceeding, as defined in paragraph 5 of this award term, that resulted in a finding of fault and liability and your payment of either a monetary fine or penalty of \$5,000 or more or reimbursement, restitution, or damages in excess of \$100,000; or - (4) Any other criminal, civil, or administrative proceeding if: - (i) It could have led to an outcome described in paragraph 2.c.(1), (2), or (3) of this award term; - (ii) It had a different disposition arrived at by consent or compromise with an acknowledgment of fault on your part; and

-1 Pursuant to 2 C.F.R.
-200.211(c)(1)(iii),(if the total Federal share of the Federal award may include more than \$500,000 over the period of performance, this Award Term must be included.
-See also 2 C.F.R.
-200.113 Mandatory disclosures by non-Federal entity or applicant; Appendix XII to 2 C.F.R. part 200.
+&lt;sup>3 Pursuant to 2 C.F.R. § 200.211(c)(1)(iii), if the total federal share of the federal award may include more than \$500,000 over the period of performance, this Award Term must be included.
+See also 2 C.F.R. § 200.113 (Mandatory disclosures) ; 2 C.F.R.
+Part 200 app.
+XII.

-(iii) The requirement in this award term and condition to disclose information about the proceeding does not conflict with applicable laws and regulations.
+(iii) The requirement in this award term to disclose information about the proceeding does not conflict with applicable laws and regulations.